 Any time you are taken into custody, you should exercise your constitutional rights.
 You have the right to remain silent-exercise it.
 Don’t say anything to police or prosecutors until you have a lawyer present.
 You have a right to be free from unreasonable search or seizure.
 Don’t let police in your home to conduct a search without a valid search warrant.

 Contact Mallon & Tranger

 We offer a free initial consultation to people under investigation for or charged with domestic violence.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.